 The Millbrook Estate Viognier is produced solely from estate vines, which Head Chef Guy Jeffreys believes imparts a real sense of time and place.
 When he thinks of this wine he said: "I picture standing at the top of heartbreak hill looking over the vines and down the valley towards the Millbrook winery."

 "Fennel flower, green apples, apricots, a touch of hessian, a flick of brine and ginger.
 The palate is more structural, more phenolic and more restrained than expected for the variety, but this is no bad thing.
 It might allow the drinker to have more than one glass, which is often the pitfall of viognier: it's bloody delicious, but it's too rich for its own good.
 The food match on the back of the bottle is rabbit and fennel risotto, and if you've been to the Millbrook restaurant, you'll be salivating at that."

 – 93 Points, Halliday Wine Companion 2023

 This is a real food wine and Emma’s excitement for this is evident when she exclaims: “Who doesn’t love a wine that goes so well with a wide array of dishes such as roast pork, master stock chicken, hard goats cheese, and mushroom risotto?”

-Head Chef Guy Jeffreys has even produced two exquisite dishes on the menu at the Millbrook Restaurant to showcase this flagship wine; an autumn vegetable caponata with confit duck leg and sage oil or BBQ peppers and tomato jam with roast beef rump cap and ricotta.
+Head Chef Guy Jeffreys has even produced a delicious dish on the menu at the Millbrook Restaurant to showcase this flagship wine; charred eggplants, lamb saddle, black barley and aged feta.